bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 _Build a tree using queue, for each pair of children to be inserted, pop a parent from the queue and add children to it._

+- [x] Pairs
+> You will be given an array of integers and a target value.
+Determine the number of pairs of array elements that have a difference equal to a target value.

+_Use `hashmap` to store each element of the array.
+Then in the second pass check `hashmap` for the existence of `elem+k` and `elem-k`.
+Return `num_pairs/2` because each existing pair has been counted twice._

 ## Sorting
  - [x] Sorting: Bubble sort